-Significant operational efficiencies in the operation of electric vehicles as virtual power plants was demonstrated using Power TAC to simulate consumer response on a large scale to different demand response mechanisms such as price elasticity.
+Significant efficiencies in the operation of electric vehicles as virtual power plants were demonstrated using Power TAC to simulate consumer response on a large scale to different demand response mechanisms such as price elasticity.

 Power TAC technology underpins Rotterdam’s participation in Ruggedised.
 The RUGGEDISED project (Rotterdam, Umeå and Glasgow: Generating Exemplary Districts In Sustainable Energy Deployment) aims to deploy smart city innovations that will enable rapid development and replication of energy-efficient urban districts.
 Expected results of the project cover not only technologies to reduce energy consumption and CO2 emission but also innovative business models for energy exchange, open-data platforms and advanced energy management systems.